infonl/info-jira-scrumboard/README.md

 FAQ
 ===========================
+*I dont like ..... *
+In the JS-part, see the configuration settings if this functionality can be turned off.
+If not, please submit an issue in GitHub and we can work on it.

 *I don't see the nicer scrumboard.
 What is wrong?*
 I assume you use Chrome and the extension and script installed via the procdure above.
 - Go to your JIRA.